 This could be a rough gig for the Snapchat guys because the millions of businesses out there who have been struggling to figure out Snapchat might quickly give up that battle and make the switch to Instagram Stories.
-It’s that simple.
-Leaving Snapchat without much power at all.
+It’s that simple, and it leaves Snapchat without much power at all.

 How soon will Instagram replace Snapchat?

 Do you all happen to remember a little service called Vine?

 I remember very well the day that Instagram released the update that supported videos on their platform, effectively crushing all the hopes and dreams of the Vine fellas.

 It seemed that, overnight, Vine became a thing of the past.